 Q: When do I pay, and how are fees / fines collected?

 A: Players pay their own $30 registration fee individually.
 The manager is generally responsible for collecting and disbursing all other fees.
-The league registration fee ($460) is paid to the league prior to the season, along with Cup registration fees if applicable (not for 2018).
+The league registration fee ($360) is paid to the league prior to the season, along with Cup registration fees if applicable.
 Referee fees are paid directly to the referees at each game.
 Field rental fees are paid to the field management entity, which you will work with directly to determine your cost and fee structure.
-Any fines (red cards, forfeits, rescheduling fees) are typically collected as they occur, and any unpaid fines are collected prior to the start of the next season.
+Any fines (red cards, forfeits, rescheduling fees) are invoiced to the managers email.
+These fees must be paid ASAP or steps are made to maintain the teams good standings in the MASL.
+Any unpaid fines are collected prior to the start of the next season.

 Q: How do I obtain a field?